 - Terminal

 - Telnet

 - SSH

 - HTTP

 - HTTPS

+- NOTE: Passwords are user-defined.

-NOTE: When creating a user name, the default priority is 1, which allows access but not configuration rights.
+- NOTE: When creating a user name, the default priority is 1, which allows access but not configuration rights.
 A priority of 15 must be set to enable access and configuration rights to the device.
 Although user names can be assigned privilege level 15 without a password, it is recommended to always assign a password.
 If there is no specified password, privileged users can access the Web interface with any password.

-NOTE: Passwords can be secured by using password management commands to force aging-out of passwords, or expiration of passwords.
-For more information, see "Security Management and Password Configuration".
+- NOTE: Passwords can be secured by using password management commands to force aging-out of passwords, or expiration of passwords.
+For more information, see "Security Management and Password Configuration" on page 56.